-The Medical Center reports increases in net position that relate to future periods as deferred outflows of resources in a separate section of its balance sheets.
+The Medical Center reports the consumption of net position that is applicable to a future reporting period as deferred outflows of resources in a separate section of its balance sheet.

 Compensated Absences

 The Medical Center policies permit most employees to accumulate vacation that may be realized as paid time off or, in limited circumstances, as a cash payment.
 Expense and the related liability are recognized as vacation benefits are earned whether the employee is expected to realize the benefit as time off or in cash.
 Compensated absence liabilities are computed using the regular pay and termination pay rates in effect at the balance sheet date, plus an additional amount for compensation-related payments such as social security and Medicare taxes computed using rates in effect at that date.
 These amounts are included in accrued expenses on the balance sheets.